 “Social entrepreneurship can take the form of a social enterprise, an entrepreneurial structure which foresees profit making, but unlike a business structure, is not profit maximizing.
 It spends the profit on statutory purposes.T.
 Katsbert; p.
 104

-The EU Science Hub’s Entrepreneurship Education competency framework EntreComp defines entrepreneurship competence in a very broad sense and smart way as:
+One example for a modern perspective on entrepreneurial learning is the EU Science Hub’s Entrepreneurship Education competency framework EntreComp.
+It defines entrepreneurship competence in a very broad and smart way as:

 |Transforming ideas and opportunities…|